 Several months ago I wrote about fashion in the thirty-something years, and how surprised I was at the significant changes my personal style has undergone over the past five years.
 Just when I thought I had my style nailed down, it shifted.
 Significantly.

-In the comments, Brenda shared a bit of advice she’d picked up, one of those offhanded comments that changes the way you think forever more.
+In the comments, Brenda shared a bit of personal style advice she’d picked up.
+It’s one of those offhanded comments that changes the way you think forever more.
 She wrote:

 “I was taking a class on sweater knitting and the teacher talked about people fitting into different categories for clothing and fabrics, and I thought this would be the same-old classic vs trendy.
 But then she said people were either “stiff” vs “draped” and “shiny” vs “matte.”
 I was a bit floored.
 I realized almost immediately that I am a draped/matte person in terms of fabrics looking flattering and being comfortable on me, and therefore, I should probably stop buying polished-cotton, buttoned shirts in the vain hope I would find something I like.
 It was the most informative styling advice I’ve ever gotten.”

 The first question, “stiff” vs “draped,” was familiar territory.
-About five years ago I realized that while I like a bit of structure in my clothes, I need a drape to feel comfortable, and my wardrobe benefited from this realization immediately.
-(My friend is the exact opposite: she says if we switched wardrobes we would both look ridiculous and feel horribly uncomfortable.)
+About five years ago I realized that while I like a bit of structure in my clothes, I need a drape to feel comfortable.
+My wardrobe benefited from this realization immediately.
+(My friend is the exact opposite.
+She says if we switched wardrobes we would both look ridiculous and feel horribly uncomfortable.)

 But “matte” vs “shiny” has been a game changer these past few months.
 It explains why a Stitch Fix blouse that seems practically perfect for me (great color, great fabric, nice drape, perfect accents) never looks quite right to me.
-It explains why I feel compelled to keep putting a certain button down through the washer and dryer even when it’s already clean: I was wanted it to look a little more “worn.”
+Now I know why I feel compelled to keep putting a certain button down through the washer and dryer even when it’s already clean.
+I wanted it to look a little more “worn.”
 In other words, I was trying to mute the sheen.

-It explains why those coated black skinnies that go with everything and fit great are dusty from never being worn—”coated” is just another word for “shiny.”
-And it even explains why I hate to wear my latest swimsuit purchase, even though the fit is good and the color is great: it is shiny, shiny, shiny.
+That’s why those coated black skinnies that go with everything and fit great are dusty from never being worn.
+“Coated” is just another word for “shiny.”
+It even explains why I hate to wear my latest swimsuit purchase, even though the fit is good and the color is great: it is shiny, shiny, shiny.

-Maybe you’ve been asking yourself these questions for years.
-But to me they were a revelation, and I’m grateful for any question—any framework—that helps me see something familiar in a new way, and take better action because of it.
+Maybe you’ve asked yourself these questions for years.
+But to me they were a revelation.
+I’m grateful for any question—any framework—that helps me see something familiar in a new way, and take better action because of it.

 I’d love to hear your answers in comments: are you stiff or draped?
 Matte or shiny?
 Can you share any other simple questions that have helped you refine your personal style?
 Don’t hold back!